ibm-cloud-docs/account/how_charged.md

 ### Block tier
 {: #block_tier}

 In the block tier model, the price is a set charge for the quantity you use within a usage level.
 The total price is the charge for your level of usage regardless of your actual usage.
-Each successive tier provides a lower price to quantity ratio.
+Each successive tier provides a more favorable price to quantity ratio.
 For example:

 |Quantity of Items    |	Total Price for All Items |
 |---------------------|---------------------------|